-The mission of the University of California Police Department is to protect life and property.
-The UCPD Officers are entrusted with the duty and responsibility to serve and protect the community throughout our ten-campus system.
-The Police Officers take on this responsibility with enthusiasm, dedication, professionalism and personal commitment as is reflected in their oath of office as a peace officer in the State of California.
-UCPD officers are duly sworn peace officers as defined in the California Penal Code Section 830.2 (b).
-Each Department employs a host of civilian employees and a large complement of student employees.
-The primary responsibility of every staff member is to assist the University to establish a safe and peaceful environment in order that the University’s mission of education, research, public service and patient care can take place in a welcoming environment.
+The mission of the University of California Police Department is to protect life and property in support of the mission of the University of California.
+UCPD Police Officers are duly sworn peace officers as defined in the California Penal Code Section 830.2 (b) and they are entrusted with the duty and responsibility to serve and protect the community throughout our ten-campus system.
+The Officers take on this responsibility with enthusiasm, dedication, professionalism and personal commitment as is reflected in their oath of office as a peace officer in the State of California.
+Each campus Police Department employs numerous civilian employees and a large complement of student employees as well.

 Karl T. Ross